Skip to content

 • set_time

-Set the time on the real time clock.
+Sets the time on the real-time clock.

 set_time